zhovner/LANgoost/README.md

 ## Find proxies
 Scan LAN for 8080, 80, 1080, 3128 and so on for proxies

-## 53 port
+## 53 port and other
+Some IPS's block's only 80 and 443 ports.
-Test raw connection from/to 53 TCP/UDP port
+Lets try to connect from/to 53 TCP/UDP port and other ports/protocols.

 ## Firewall misconfiguration
 How to expoit?
+ToS flags?
+Fragmentation?

+## ICMP and DNS tunnels
+When nothing else works